-The sources of agricultural finance in the country are broadly classified as institutional and non-institutional sources.
+The sources of agricultural finance in India are broadly classified as institutional and non-institutional sources.
 Institutional sources are related to institutions such as cooperatives, regional rural banks (RRBs) or scheduled commercial banks (SCBs).
 Non-institutional agricultural finance refers to financing support offered by traders, money lenders or other individuals like agents, landlords or even family members.

 Co-operative societies offer the least expensive loans for agriculture and related activities.
 Primary Agricultural Co-operative Societies (PACS) are among the oldest forms of agri finance in India and provide short and medium-term loans for agricultural activities.
 Long-term loans are provided by Primary Co-operative Agriculture and Rural Development Banks (PCARDBs).
 State Co-operative Agriculture and Rural Development Banks (SCARDBs) also offer long-term loans.